-- (b) If my actions or behavior violate U.S., local, or national laws and/or CRS rules and regulations, or are judged to be injurious or an impediment to the Program, seriously offensive to the culture of the Placement Country, violative of or threatening to the rights or welfare of another and/or damaging to CRS's reputation, I acknowledge that CRS may, in its sole discretion, impose sanctions up to and including termination of this Agreement and my expulsion from the Program. - (c) Notwithstanding any other provision of this Agreement, either CRS or I may terminate this Agreement and my participation in the Program for any reason prior to the end of the assignment period upon written notice.
+- (b) If my actions or behavior violate U.S., local, or national laws and/or CRS rules and regulations, or are judged to be injurious or an impediment to the Program, seriously offensive to the culture of the Placement Country, violative of or threatening to the rights or welfare of another and/or damaging to CRS' reputation, I acknowledge that CRS may, in its sole discretion, impose sanctions up to and including termination of this Agreement and my expulsion from the Program. - (c) Notwithstanding any other provision of this Agreement, either CRS or I may terminate this Agreement and my participation in the Program for any reason prior to the end of the assignment period upon written notice and CRS will arrange for my travel from the Placement Country as described in Section 3(a). - (d) I understand that USAID is the source of the funding for the Program and that USAID has requirements related to the Program.
+For example, USAID has requirements regarding publicity, statements, press releases, and other documents describing projects or programs funded by the USAID.
+I agree to comply with, and take such actions as may be required by, any instructions provided by CRS related to these USAID requirements.